chrislacey89/mikelacey_site/product-plan/instructions/incremental/04-work.md

 ## Overview

-The Work section displays Mike's 44 years of production work through three stacked subsections: a grid of production credits, a masonry photo gallery with lightbox, and embedded YouTube video interviews.
+The Work section displays Mike's production work through three stacked subsections: a grid of production credits, a masonry photo gallery with lightbox, and embedded YouTube video interviews.

 **Key Functionality:**
 - Display production credits in a responsive grid